hydroper-jet/lang/spec/1.0/source/src/overview/conditional-compilation.md

 * `(expression)` — Parenthesized condition
 * `expression && expression` — If conditions are true
 * `expression || expression` — If one condition is true

+The conditional language shares the same lexical grammar of the Jet language.